07740 877 544 email@example.com

-However, when using oil based paints, the frequent replacement of roller pads is necessary.
-The paint on the roller pad will harden, preventing the successful repeated use of the roller pad.
+However, when using oil based paints, frequent replacement of roller pads is necessary.
+The paint on the roller pad will harden, preventing repeated use of the roller pad.
 Cleaning the oils from the roller is too messy for the effort involved.
-There is also additional cleaning involved with roller trays and the rollers aren’t ideal for smaller panels, edges or awkward shapes.
+There is also additional cleaning involved with roller trays and the rollers aren’t ideal for smaller panels, edges, or awkward shapes.

-- Ensure as much dust and debris is kept to a minimum
+- Ensure dust and debris is kept to a minimum

 - Plan and divide the painting segments of the panel

 - Always keep a wet edge and work fast

 - Finish the spreading of your brush strokes by long neat strokes

 - Clean your brushes and store them correctly